Triple Group One winner heads New Zealand’s Windsor Park roster

 Completing Windsor Park’s 2021 stallion roster are Street Cry’s highly rated son Rageese and Encosta De Lago’s Group One winning son Vanbrugh, who will both be offered to breeders at a fee of NZ$5,000 + GST

 Following six consecutive seasons shuttling from the Northern Hemisphere to New Zealand, Leading First and Second Season Sire Charm Spirit will be rested for the 2021 season.
-The triple Group One winning son of Invincible Spirit has sired an impressive five Group winners from his first Southern Hemisphere crop to race.
+The triple Group One winning son of has sired an impressive five Group winners from his first Southern Hemisphere crop to race.

 Leave a Reply